opticfluorine/sovereign/docs/manual/creators/scripting/api/dialogue.md

 # dialogue Module

-The `dialogue` module provides APIs for displaying dialogue to players.
+The `Dialogue` module provides APIs for displaying dialogue to players.

 ## Dialogue Functions